 Nevertheless, because of sexual immorality, let each man have his own wife, and let each woman have her own husband.
 Let the husband render to his wife the affection due her, and likewise also the wife to her husband.
 The wife does not have authority over her own body, but the husband does.
 And likewise the husband does not have authority over his own body, but the wife does.

-5. This is about remembering when love was a fiery passion.
+5. This is about remembering when love was a stirring passion.
 The whole book reflects youthful love unlike those whose love has grown cold.
 The woman expresses her love in Song of Songs 3:1–2,

 By night on my bed I sought the one I love; I sought him, but I did not find him.
 “I will rise now,” I said, “And go about the city; In the streets and in the squares I will seek the one I love.”
 I sought him, but I did not find him.